Open Collective Foundation is closing down in 2024. All funds must be paid out by September 30, 2024. Read more here.

 Cash assistance: A process for paying people in cash or through apps who can't directly interact with the OC platform because they are unbanked or lack internet access.

 Grant: Become a grantmaker in your community, enabling financial support that's not taxable as income to the grantee, which doesn't require receipts up front.
 Paid via Grant Expenses (only enabled for approved groups).

 Payroll: Employ someone on an ongoing basis in a formal part-time or full-time role, which can include benefits like health insurance.

 It may not be pretty, but it shows all the options! - Virtual Cards are no longer an available payout option.

 While we try to accommodate every request, we work within some limits defined by IRS rules, human capacity of our staff, and technical limitations.

-- OCF makes payments via Paypal, bank transfers, and virtual cards only, because these are integrated with the Open Collective platform.
+OCF makes payments via bank transfers only, because these are integrated with the Open Collective platform.